hk1785/PIRF/README.md

 ## :mag: pirf

 ### Description
-This function streamlines the entire implementation process for Phylogeny-Informed Random Forest (PIRF).
+This function streamlines the entire implementation process for Phylogeny-Informed Random Forests (PIRF).
 Its core routines are built upon the ranger package (Wright and Ziegler, 2017), which is implemented in C++ and supports multi-core parallel computation.

 ### Syntax
 ```